Currents on cusped hyperbolic surfaces and denseness property: Proof of denseness property of rational geodesic currents

 For adjacent $u,v\in G$ and any round-path $J$ of $B_G(u\Fla ,v\Fla, r)$, we have

 since each side of the equation can be considered as the cylinder with respect to $J$.
 Hence, we can obtain

 and hence

 By considering the action of $G$ on the Cayley graph $\Cay (G)$, the system of the equations $(\ast_J )$ for all adjacent $u,v\in G$ and all round-path $J$ of $B_G(u\Fla ,v\Fla, r)$ can be considered as a finite homogeneous system of linear equations with respect to the variables $\ol{\mu} (p)$ for $p\in \R_r (\id )$.
-Then we see that there exists a rational solution approximating $\ol{\mu}$ (see \cite[Lemma 8.11]{Sas17} for further details), which induces a map
+Since the coefficients of these equations are integer, by \cite[Lemma 8.11]{Sas19} there exists a rational solution approximating $\ol{\mu}$, which induces a map

 satisfying the following conditions: \begin{enumerate} \item $\theta $ is $G$-invariant, i.e., for any $p\in \bigsqcup_{g\in G}\R_r(g)$ and $h\in G$, we have $\theta(p)=\theta(hp)$; \item there exists $M\in \NN$ such that for any $p\in \bigsqcup_{g\in G}\R_r(g)$, we have